 Part of the revising process involves cutting material.
-I know a writer should be ruthless in culling any sentence, paragraph, or page that doesn't add to the story, further the action, or define a character.
+Sometimes it's material that a writer is very attached to.
+I know writers should be ruthless in culling sentences, paragraphs, or pages that don't add to the story, further the action, or define a character.
 But knowing this that doesn't make snipping scenes any easier.

 I wrote nine drafts of The West End Tree House Mystery before I arrived at the draft that Pelican agreed to publish.
 At one point my book was almost 57,000 words long.
-When the book was finally published, however, I had the word count whittled down to just over 44,000.
+But when the book was finally published, I had the word count whittled down to just over 44,000.

 To open the PDF simply click on the icon.
 Each unpublished piece is introduced by a brief author's note.
 Also, an early draft of the book's map is below the PDFs.
 The map will help you locate places mentioned in the cuts, like Ted's Variety Shop, Laffey's Tavern (which is labeled Bar), and the Harris-Boyer Bakery.
 Finally, in this version of the map there are a number of typos.
 Can you spot them?